Table of contents

 Social Eating House

 Class and sophistication is the key in this relaxed yet formal dining experience.
-The food is based around share plates with a variety of influences all over the world.
+The food at Social Eating House is based around share plates with a variety of influences all over the world.

 Musts would be the roast quail or the wagyu tartare from the small plates and slow cooked lamb shoulder in yoghurt or twice cooked pork belly in chilli and tamarind.